Keeping pace with America's changing power grid

 It’s an exciting time to be in the business of solving energy-supply problems, John Henning says.

-Exciting, Olsson’s energy market leader says, not because it’s easy work, but rather the opposite.
+Exciting, according to Olsson’s energy market leader, not because it’s easy work, but rather the opposite.
 A global spike in energy consumption, an aging U.S. power grid, and a series of sustainable energy options that introduce new complications keep experts like John and his Olsson colleagues in demand.

 “Yes, there are hurdles to overcome, but as engineers, that’s when we thrive and that’s what we enjoy – finding solutions,” John says.
 “And we’ve been finding solutions at Olsson for years.